manthanank/cheatsheets/content/blog/html/index.md

 **HTML** - Stands for Hyper Text Markup Language

+HTML is the standard markup language for creating Web pages HTML describes the structure of a Web page
+HTML consists of a series of elements
+HTML elements tell the browser how to display the content HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc.

 **`<!DOCTYPE>` Declaration** - Represents the document type and helps browsers to display web pages correctly.

 ## Elements